Neuroplastic Pain

 Fear and anxiety about pain reinforces neural pathways

-Stress and emotional factors amplify pain signals
+Stress and emotional factors amplifying pain signals

-Despite being a false alarm imaging studies have confirmed that the pain that the sufferers of neuroplastic pain feel is real.
+Despite being a false alarm, imaging studies have confirmed that the pain that the sufferers of neuroplastic pain feel is real.

 Ending false alarms

 Because neuroplastic pain is an experience which is developed within the brain (i.e., learned) the great news is that it can be effectively treated, and in many cases cured.
-The aim of Pain Reprocessing Therapy is to help the brain un-learn the presentation of normal and safe experience as pain signals.
+The aim of Pain Reprocessing Therapy is to help the brain un-learn the presentation of normal and safe experiences as pain signals.
 To come back to the alarm system analogy, PRT lets you disconnect your phone lines from your alarm system, and lets you adjust the alarm control panel so that it only reports actual danger signals.

 The Myth that Pain Must be Caused by Tissue Damage

 Other chronic pain conditions are diagnoses of exclusion.
-For example, the diagnostic criteria for Fibromyalgia are Widespread Pain Index and Symptom Severity Scale scores combined with a time based element (3 months) and the following statement: “The patient does not demonstrate any other disorder that would otherwise explain the pain” (link.)
+For example, the diagnostic criteria for Fibromyalgia are Widespread Pain Index and Symptom Severity Scale scores combined with a time based element (3 months) and the following statement: “The patient does not demonstrate any other disorder that would otherwise explain the pain” (NIH link.)
 This is not to suggest for a moment that the suffering caused by fibromyalgia is not real, only that no tissue damage or structural issue can be found to explain the pain that’s occurring.

 You might be wondering about an MRI result that showed a bulging disk, or disk degeneration - did you know that a systematic review in the American Journal of Neuroradiology of over 3000 patients found that amongst asymptomatic patients in their 30s - 31% had disc herniations and 52% had degeneration.
 Further studies referenced in the review have called into question the value of imaging in predicting the painfulness of degenerative changes.
 For more information, please see the original study table here.

-To be clear, pain needs to be worked up thoroughly by a medical professional to ensure there are no structural causes, however, in many cases this is precisely the case.
+To be clear, pain needs to be thoroughly worked up by a medical professional to ensure there are no structural causes, however, in many cases this is precisely the case.

 Do I Have Neuroplastic Pain?

 Unfortunately, there is no simple test that says one way or another whether or not you have neuroplastic pain.
-All pain feels like it’s coming from our body this makes it hard to separate it from neuropathic or nociceptive pain - it is real pain.
-The good news is there is a pretty reliable list of indicators that you can review to see if there are indications of a neuroplastic element to your pain.
+All pain feels like it’s coming from our body and this makes it hard to separate it from neuropathic or nociceptive pain - it is real pain.
+The good news is there is a helpful list of indicators that you can review to see if there are indications of a neuroplastic element to your pain.
 The following list is adapted from the appendix of The Way Out by Alan Gordon and Alon Ziv.

 The following items are presented in the order they are presented in the book, and are not rank ordered in terms of likelihood.